LipSurf/plugins/chrome-extension/README.md

 marketing/profit
 ===
-Make a game where you use your voice to play.
+* Make a game where you use your voice to play.
 Eg. make a funny noise to move a pong paddle left -- another funny noise to move it right.

+* Insta video posts:
+  -- someone eating while controlling the browser
+  -- someone typing a report on one screen then saying commands to another screen with the browser open to control the page without moving their hands to the mouse

 Other successfull payed chrome extensions:
   * https://checkbot.io